Xandervile/ootmm-settings-generator/README.md

 - Adjust weights to your liking (I tried to label them as best I could)
 - run python script.
 - Open Settings String txt and copy the string into the OoTMM settings string box

+This branch has more flexibility as you input your base settings string instead of assuming it is a blitz seed meaning you can have different win conditions!